Using Gulp to minify CSS, JS and HTML Jekyll

 change your current branch.

-is easier than git diff rev~ rev,
+git show rev is easier than git diff rev~ rev, and shows the

 author, timestamp, commit ID, and message as well.
-Add -s
+Add -s to

-to summarize the changes.
+suppress the diff and just see the latter information; use --namestatus or --stat to summarize the changes.
 It also works for merge commits, showing conflicts from the merge as with git log --cc

-to see the corresponding URLs con‐
+git remote does this; add -v to see the corresponding URLs con‐

 figured for push and pull (ordinarily the same):